Who it’s for

 Crews push back for the first month.
 Stay firm on app-only tickets.
 Zero churn follows this pattern.

-Roll to the next jobsite
+Roll to the next job site

 Once one foreman is approving end-of-shift, expand.
 See Foreman in the Field.